bowman2001/perplexdoc/content/doc/page/title/index.md

 {.p-first}
 <!--more-->

 Most parameters for the title section contain strings.
-Often, we can just write them conveniently into the YAML front-matter values.
-But there is one caveat with YAML: In case we’re using characters, which are reserved for YAML itself, we need to enclose these strings in straight quotes to avoid parsing errors.
+Often, we can just type them directly into the YAML front-matter block.

+There is **one caveat for YAML strings**: In case we’re using characters, which are reserved for YAML formatting, we need to enclose strings in (straight) quotes to avoid parsing errors.
+{.box-info}

 ## The title itself

-`title:` (mandatory)
+`title:` {s (mandatory)}
 : is a string and its value contains the page title.
 It may include inline markup or replacement codes.
-But if we use them, we **need to** provide an additional linktitle with pure text for navigational elements.
+In case we use any markup, we **need to** provide an additional linktitle with pure text for navigational elements.

-`linktitle:` (optional)
+`linktitle:` {s (optional)}
-: is a text string and contains a short title.
+: is a pure text string and contains a short title.
 It’s used in navigational elements.
 {.dl-loose}

 ## Description

-`description:` (mandatory)
+`description:` {s (mandatory)}
 : is a text string and contains a more thorough explanation of the page’s topic.
 It should still be relatively short, because it appears in navigational elements like the section overview or small cards.

-`subtitle:` (optional)
+`subtitle:` {s (optional)}
 : is a boolean and set to `false` by default.
-Set it to `true` if you want the short description to appear as a subtitle beneath the page title.
-Usually, the first paragraph in the content is meant to introduce the reader and you should not use a subtitle and a [standfirst paragraph](standfirst) together on the same page.
+Set it to `true` if you want the short description to appear also as a subtitle beneath the page title.
+Usually, the [first paragraph](standfirst) in the content is meant to introduce the reader and they usually don’t mix well.
 {.dl-loose}